matthiasn/clojure-system-book/manuscript/Client-Charts-Wordcount.md

              (get (reg/linear-regression (take 1000 (get @ratio-items text))) 1)))))

 (defn mount-wc-chart
-  "Mount wordcount bar chart and wire channels for incoming data and outgoing commands.
+  "Mount word count bar chart and wire channels for incoming data and outgoing commands.
    The number of bars and the wait time until re-render is specified in the configuration map."
   [state-pub cmd-chan {:keys [bars every-ms]}] (r/render-component [wordcount-barchart cmd-chan] wc-elem)